AbelVM/maplibre-contourmap/README.md

 });
 ```

-**The original points layer must be visible, otherwise its source data won't be loeaded.
+**The original points layer must be visible, otherwise its source data won't be loaded.
 If you want to hide the points layer, use paint property `opacity` instead of layout property `visible`**

 ## Dependencies

 The only external dependency is [@turf/tin](https://turfjs.org/docs/api/tin), that is side-loaded and embedded within the worker in development time.
-Think of it as a dev dependency.

 `The whole plugin is self-contained in a single 8.6kB file`

 ## To-Do's

-* Work with GeoJSON sources too
+* If the source is GeoJSON, add the option to process the whole data just once
 * Verify geometry are points and get centroids if not
-* worker pool
+* dynamic worker pool
 * separete workers for cells and segments
-* corner cases in tiles' boundaries
+* corner cases in tiles' boundaries when panning